What we do

 Berit Lange

-is a clinician epidemiologist, working as a doctor and researcher in the Department for Infectious Diseases at the University of Freiburg, Germany.
-Within the TBnet she is responsible for Epidemiology.
+is a clinician epidemiologist, working as acting head of the Epidemiology Department at the Helmholtz Centre for Infection Research in Braunschweig.
+Within TBnet she is responsible for Epidemiology.

 Thomas Jürs